Shreyanshi-Vashistha/ChatBot/README.md

 # ChatBot
 Restaurant ChatBot

-Order food from the restaurant via Chatbot in Javascript and Express.js.
+Order food from the restaurant via Chatbot in Javascript and Express.js along with payment method via PayPal.